JonnyHaystack/i3-resurrect/README.md

 i3-resurrect is a program which can save and restore the layout and running programs in your i3 workspaces.

-Layouts are saved by using i3ipc to write the necessary information from the workspace tree to a JSON file.
+Layouts are saved by using i3ipc to take necessary information from the workspace tree and write it to a JSON file.

 Programs are saved by looking up each process in the workspace and writing their `cmdline` (the command used to launch the program) and `cwd` (current working